MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 #### Provider metadata caching

-To improve performance, Entra ID caches metadata returned by the provider, including the keys.
-Provider metadata caching prevents a discovery call each time Entra ID talks to an external identity provider.
+To improve performance, Microsoft Entra ID caches metadata returned by the provider, including the keys.
+Provider metadata caching prevents a discovery call each time Microsoft Entra ID talks to an external identity provider.

 This cache is refreshed every 24 hrs (one day).
 Here's how we suggest a provider rollover their keys:

 1. Publish the **Existing Cert** and **New Cert** in the "jwks_uri".
-1. Keep signing with **Existing Cert** until Entra ID cache is refreshed, expired, or updated (every 2 days).
+1. Keep signing with **Existing Cert** until Microsoft Entra ID cache is refreshed, expired, or updated (every 2 days).
 1. Switch to signing with **New Cert**.

 We don't publish schedules for key rollovers.
 The dependent service must be prepared to handle both immediate and periodic rollovers.
 We suggest using a dedicated library built for this purpose, like [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
-For more information, see [Signing key rollover in Entra ID](/azure/active-directory/develop/active-directory-signing-key-rollover).
+For more information, see [Signing key rollover in Microsoft Entra ID](/azure/active-directory/develop/active-directory-signing-key-rollover).

-#### Discovery of Entra ID metadata
+#### Discovery of Microsoft Entra ID metadata

-Providers also need to retrieve the public keys of Entra ID to validate the tokens issued by Entra ID.
+Providers also need to retrieve the public keys of Microsoft Entra ID to validate the tokens issued by Microsoft Entra ID.

-Entra ID metadata discovery endpoints:
+Microsoft Entra ID metadata discovery endpoints:

 - Global Azure: `https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration`
 - Azure for US Government: `https://login.microsoftonline.us/common/v2.0/.well-known/openid-configuration`
 - Microsoft Azure operated by 21Vianet: `https://login.partner.microsoftonline.cn/common/v2.0/.well-known/openid-configuration`

-Using the public key identifier from the token ([the "kid" from JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515#section-4.1.4)), one can determine which of the keys retrieved from the jwks_uri property should be used to validate the Entra ID token signature.
+Using the public key identifier from the token ([the "kid" from JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515#section-4.1.4)), one can determine which of the keys retrieved from the jwks_uri property should be used to validate the Microsoft Entra ID token signature.

-#### Validating tokens issued by Entra ID
+#### Validating tokens issued by Microsoft Entra ID

-For information about how to validate the tokens issued by Entra ID, see [Validating and ID token](/entra/identity-platform/id-tokens#validating-an-id_token).
+For information about how to validate the tokens issued by Microsoft Entra ID, see [Validating and ID token](/entra/identity-platform/id-tokens#validating-an-id_token).
 There are no special steps for the consumers of our discovery metadata.

 Microsoft’s [token validation library](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) has all the details on the specifics of token validation that are documented, or they can be ascertained from browsing the source code.
 For a sample, see [Azure Samples](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation).

 Once validation succeeds, you can work with the claims payload to get details of the user, and their tenant.

-### Entra ID call to the external identity provider
+### Microsoft Entra ID call to the external identity provider

-Entra ID uses the [OIDC implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) to communicate with the external identity provider.
+Microsoft Entra ID uses the [OIDC implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) to communicate with the external identity provider.
 Using this flow, communication with the provider is done exclusively by using the provider's authorization endpoint.
-To let the provider know the user for whom Entra ID is making the request, Entra ID passes a token in through the [id_token_hint](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) parameter.
+To let the provider know the user for whom Microsoft Entra ID is making the request, Microsoft Entra ID passes a token in through the [id_token_hint](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) parameter.

 This call is made through a POST request because the list of parameters passed to the provider is large.
 A large list prevents the use of browsers that limit the length of a GET request.